Julien Raimond: Laws

 "Mortals are equal, it is not birth, but virtue alone that makes the difference".

 On 15 May 1791, the French legislature passed racial reforms urged by Raimond giving wealthy free-born men of color the right to vote in the colonies.
 But White colonists' resistance to this change provoked civil war in Saint-Domingue.
+Along with the decree of May 15 1791, The Code Noir of 1685 (Black Code) governed slavery in the French Colonies regarded enslaved Blacks as property but granted some liberties to free people of color (mostly of mixed descent).
+Raimond along with other abolitionist like Abbé Grégoire, fought for liberation of free people of color separate from Blacks using Code Noir as a common piece of evidence.
 The fragmentation of colonial society that occurred as a result of these racial disputes exacerbated tensions, leading to August 1791 when slaves organized the massive revolt that eventually became the Haitian Revolution.

 Raimond published about two dozen political pamphlets in France.
 One piece entitled Observations on the Origin and Progression of the White Colonists' Prejudice against Men of Color, attempts to describe the racial history of the prejudice on the small island for the purpose of garnering sympathies from the National Assembly.
 In his other works, he lays out plans for the gradual emancipation of France's colonial slaves.
 His projects were surpassed when France's Commissioner Léger-Félicité Sonthonax recognized the freedom of the rebels before Raimond's plans were put into action.
 Raimond eventually returned twice to Saint-Domingue, once with Sonthonax, as an agent of the Revolutionary government, helping re-establish the plantation system after the end of slavery.
 Though a long advocate of loyalty to France, Raimond ultimately allied with Toussaint L'Ouverture and was one of 10 men who served on a committee that wrote a self-governing Constitution for Saint-Domingue in 1801.
 Raimond died shortly after the document was published at the age of 57.
 Although most of Julien Raimond's political activity took place in Paris, his activism on behalf of free people of color and later all Haitians, played a very significant role in the Haitian Revolution.
 He was different from other colonial activists for racial change because he never fought physically but instead with his writings and political essays.
 Raimond represented a different and more conservative element of mixed-race Haiti that was finally persuaded to support the Haitian Revolution.